pblop/hass-smartbox/README.md

 * Your username and password used for the mobile app/web app.
 * Your smartbox device ID, which is shows as the 'Device ID Code' under My Devices in the Home section of the mobile app/web app.
-* Basic auth credentials: this is an HTTP Basic Auth credential that the mobile app and web app use to do initial authentication with the server.
+* Basic auth credentials: this is an HTTP Basic Auth credential used to do initial authentication with the server.
 Use the base64 encoded string directly.
+See 'Basic Auth Credential' section below for more details.

 It's recommended that you store credentials using the built-in [Home Assistant secrets management].

+### Basic Auth Credential
+Initial authentication to the smartbox REST API is protected by HTTP Basic Auth, in addition to the user's username and password which are then used to obtain an access token.
+In order not to undermine the security layer it provides, and also because it might change over time or vary between implementations, **the token is not provided here and system owners need to find it themselves**.

 See [CHANGELOG.md](./CHANGELOG.md) for release notes.